Spence Field (via Lead Cove Trail)

 Directions to Trailhead:

 This hike to Spence Field begins from the Lead Cove Trailhead near Cades Cove.
 To reach the trailhead from the Townsend "Y" intersection, drive 5.6 miles west on Laurel Creek Road towards Cades Cove.
 The parking area for the Lead Cove Trail will be on your left.
 There's parking on both sides of the road, however, the Lead Cove Trail is on the left side, and heads south from the road.

 The Lead Cove Trail offers the shortest hike to Spence Field.
-The trail's name is supposedly derived from the lead ore that was extracted here in the 1800s.
+The trail's name is supposedly derived from the lead ore that was extracted in this vicinity during the 1800s.

 Towards the beginning of the hike you'll pass an old homestead site on your left.
 Shortly thereafter the trail begins following along the Sugar Cove Prong.
 At roughly three-quarters of a mile the trail branches away from the creek and begins climbing steeply towards the Bote Mountain Trail.
 At 1.8 miles the Lead Cove Trail finally dead-ends into the Bote Mountain Trail.
 At this point you will have already climbed nearly 1300 feet.
 To continue on towards Spence Field hikers should turn right at this junction.

 As you ascend the Bote Mountain Trail you'll be hiking through a fairly open pine-oak forest, with intermittent views of Defeat Ridge towards the left.

 At roughly 3 miles the Anthony Creek Trail will branch off towards the right.
-Hikers should continue by proceeding straight ahead here.
+Hikers should continue towards their destination by proceeding straight ahead here.

 As you continue climbing you'll begin walking through a long stretch of trail where rhododendron has formed a tunnel over the footpath.
 You'll also notice that the trail has sunk several feet below the ground on either side of the trail.
 My guess is that this is the result of a combination of erosion, and the trampling of the sheep and cattle that were driven to and from Spence Field prior to the establishment of the national park.